Email Marketing Summit Australia Virtual Event

 Open Rates – Over time we have identified a pattern where we can clearly see that emails sent in the afternoon (which in some cases is inevitable) have a slightly lower open rate than a morning send.
 So as a general rule at Vision6 we try to send emails to customers in the mornings before 10am.
 We have tested sending at different times of the day over a number of years and we do continue to monitor this trend, however we still find that morning sends perform better for us.

-Time to Action (NEW STAT) – Our team will be using the new ‘time to action’ graph to get an idea of how long it takes the majority of our customers to open our emails (plus it’s really fun to watch).
-We can already see that 90% of all emails are opened within the first 48 hours of being received (you can see an average stat for this in our latest Email Marketing Metrics Report).
-If we do a send on a Friday this goes up to around 72 hours as some customers will not action the email until the following Monday.
+Activity Over Time – Our team uses the ‘Activity Over Time’ graph to get an idea of how long it takes the majority of our customers to open our emails (plus it’s really fun to watch).
+We can already see that 90% of all emails are opened within the first 30 minutes of being received (you can see an average stat for this in our latest Email Marketing Metrics Report).
+If we do a send on a Friday this goes up to around 2 hours as some customers will not action the email until the following Monday.
 We will continue to keep an eye on this new stat but from what it’s telling us so we should try and steer clear of Friday sends as the longer it takes readers to action the more likely it could get lost in the inbox.

 Open Rates – Back to open rates and in particular the subject line variable.
 We are constantly playing around with subject lines but over time we have found that when we ask a question in the subject line this often gets a slightly better open rate.
 We also try to ensure that subject lines are not too generic (i.e. e-messaging news).
 Subject lines that pull out the key info perform better for us (i.e. e-messaging news: new features and free holiday eCards).